daria-koroleva/photopixel/README.md

   - Database: Mysql

 ## Objective
-The objective of this project is to create a social meida picture sharing websit.
-The ultimate goal is to create a website samiliar to the Instagram.
+The objective of this project is to create a social media picture sharing website.
+The ultimate goal is to create a website similar to Instagram.
 The final product should conatin all the core features listed below.
-The team will add some other features during the development of the program if its necessary.
+The team will add some other features during the development of the program if it's necessary.
 This project is developed in the scope of SOEN 341 course at Concordia University.

 ## Core Features
 - Posting a picture with text description
-   - Posting stories (viedo) (testing)
 - Following a user
-   - Followers should receive notification when new pic is post
 - Leave comments to a posted picture